wendy-ladwig/policy/source/sections/06-data_management_policy.md

 # 6. Data Management Policy

-Datica has procedures to create and maintain retrievable exact copies of electronic protected health information (ePHI) stored in conjunction with Datica Add-ons and for PaaS Customers utilizing our Backup Service.
-This policy, and associated procedures for testing and restoring from backup data, do not apply to PaaS Customers that do not choose Datica Backup Service.
+Datica has procedures to create and maintain retrievable exact copies of electronic protected health information (ePHI) stored in conjunction with Datica Add-ons and for CPaaS Customers utilizing our Backup Service.
+This policy, and associated procedures for testing and restoring from backup data, do not apply to CPaaS Customers that do not choose Datica Backup Service.
 The policy and procedures will assure that complete, accurate, retrievable, and tested backups are available for all systems used by Datica.

 Data backup is an important part of the day-to-day operations of Datica.
 To protect the confidentiality, integrity, and availability of ePHI, both for Datica and Datica Customers, complete backups are done daily to assure that data remains available when it needed and in case of a disaster.